govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 ### What it does

-Takes in a secret and salt values, and uses them to generate a hashed secret
+Takes in secret and salt values, and uses them to generate a hashed secret

 ### How to use it